MECTsrl/imx_mect/README.md

 LTIB should be installed by an unprivileged user.
 However, it requires root privileges for some operations.

-Build prerequisites:
+### Build prerequisites

 - a working (minimal) Ubuntu 14.04 LTS
-- the top-level Makefile in this repository
+- a clone of this directory
 - GNU make from Ubuntu repositories
-- sudo enabled for the user that builds (optionally passwordless)
+- sudo enabled for the user that performs the build (optionally without a password)

-Build steps:
+### Build steps

 1. install the *make* utility from the Linux distribution:

         apt-get install make

-1. enable the build user for (passwordless) sudo: edit */etc/sudoers* and append a line as follows:
+1. enable the build user for sudo (optionally without a password): edit */etc/sudoers* and append a line as follows:

         <user name> ALL=(ALL:ALL) ALL

-   or passwordless:
+   or without a password (security risk):

         <user name> ALL=(ALL) NOPASSWD: ALL

-1. create the build directory for LTIB with read and write permissions for the build user.
-Assuming the name of the directory is *imx_mect* in the home of the build user:
+1. create the LTIB build directory with read and write permissions for the user that performs the build.
+E.g., assuming that the name of the directory is *imx_mect* in the home of the build user:

         mkdir ~/imx_mect